-Despite being persecuted and discriminated against for decades, Greeks in South Africa managed to rise socially and prosper, with several of them becoming very successful and wealthy.
-Today, they remain one of the most important beacons of Hellenism among the Diaspora.
+Despite being persecuted and discriminated against for decades, Greeks in South Africa managed to rise socially and prosper with several of them becoming quite successful and wealthy.
+Today, they remain one of the most important beacons of Hellenism among the diaspora.

-Chaldeos, who holds a PhD in History from the University of Johannesburg, is among the few Greek scholars doing research and writing about the history of Greeks in the whole of the African continent.
-His impressive list of books include the history of the Greeks in Sudan, Tunisia, Mozambique, Burundi, Morocco, Ethiopia and Egypt.
+Chaldeos, who holds a PhD in History from the University of Johannesburg, is among the few Greek scholars conducting research and writing about the history of Greeks on the whole of the African continent.
+His impressive list of books include the history of the Greeks in Sudan, Tunisia, Mozambique, Burundi, Morocco, Ethiopia, and Egypt.

-In South Africa, he says, the first Greek migrants were seamen who arrived in the port of Cape Town, around 1860, while 30 years later the migration became more massive, with most coming from Ithaca and Cephalonia and to a lesser extent, from Aegean islands, such as Lemnos, Lesvos and Samos.
+In South Africa, he says, the first Greek migrants were seamen who arrived to the port of Cape Town around 1860 while thirty years later, migration became more massive with most coming from Ithaca and Cephalonia and, to a lesser extent, from Aegean islands, such as Lemnos, Lesvos, and Samos.

 At the end of the 19th century, the Greek community numbered 200 to 300 people.
-Those living in the Cape Town area were traders and those living in the north of present-day South Africa, in the then independent Transvaal Republic, were miners.
+Those living in the Cape Town area were traders while those living in the north of present-day South Africa in the then independent Transvaal Republic were miners.

 “Miners had a very tough life.
 Many died of lung diseases,” Chaldeos explains.

 Civil strife and racism in South Africa

 In 1899, the second war between the Boers (Europeans of Dutch and French descent) and the British broke out.
 Greeks actually fought on both sides.
 There was a Greek legion of thirty to forty people which fought on the side of the British.
 The majority of Greeks, however, sided with the Boers, who fought to defend their territory from British colonists.

 The first organized community of Greeks was called the Greek Community of Cape Town, which pre-existed as a Mutual Aid Association (1898) and was established as a community in 1902.